CalebE03/FPGA_Design_Agent_AgentOps_Integration/docs/overview.md

 - **Planning Phase:** Human + Specification Helper Agent converge on L1–L5, then the Planner Agent emits a frozen Design Context/DAG.
 - **Execution Phase:** The Orchestrator walks the DAG, enqueues tasks, workers execute, and results drive state transitions until acceptance criteria are met.

+> Ownership note: the demo planner stub currently lives under `orchestrator/planner_stub.py` to keep planning close to DAG/state management while the path stabilizes.
+It can be promoted to an agent runtime when the planning agent hardens.

 ## Read Next

 - System architecture and runtime topology: [architecture.md](./architecture.md)